liuruoze/HierNet-SC2/README.md

 ## Usage

-Run main.py to train an agent (P vs. T) against the built-in bot (lv-10) in StarCraft II.
+Run main.py to train an agent against the most difficult built-in bot (lv-10) in StarCraft II.

+Run mine_from_replay.py to mine macro actions from replays.

+Run play_for_replay.py to generate replays by your selves.